BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

   These graphic program are all displayed in text mode on the terminal, using ANSI escape sequences (yes, this makes BIG pixels).
 For more fun, it is also possible to use a small OLED display instead (will add instructions for that in the future).
-- [Episode II](PIPELINE.md) is a WIP on pipelining, that I'm currently trying to understand (and writing a tutorial about something is a good way of making sure you understand it !).
+- [Episode II](PIPELINE.md) is on pipelining, you will learn there how to transform the basic processor obtained at the end of this tutorial into a more efficient pipelined processor with branch prediction.
+- [Episode III)(INTERRUPTS.md) is a WIP on interrupts and the priviledged RISC-V ISA.
 - This tutorial is in VERILOG.
 It is currently being ported into other HDLs
     - [Amaranth/nMigen version](https://github.com/bl0x/learn-fpga-amaranth) by @bl0x
     - TODO: Silice version